JuliaEarth/GeoStats.jl/docs/src/workflow.md

 ```

 Various other geospatial operations are defined in the framework besides
 partitioning.
-For a complete list, please check the [Operations](operations/partitioning.md) section of the reference guide.
+For a complete list, please check the reference guide.

 ## Defining problems